yjmade/django-celery-errorlog/README.md

-# django-errorlog
+# django-celery-errorlog
-Django reuseable app to collect the unexpcted exception then generate comprehansive report just like what you get in debug mode and store in database
+Reuseable app for django to collect the unexpted exception and generate comprehansive report just like what you get in debug mode and store in database from celery task

 Introduction
 ============
-Django has it's own error handling machanism, which will send a email to the admin address configed in the settings.
-It works but there are some shortage.
+This is a extension of [django-errorlog](https://pypi.python.org/pypi/django-errorlog) to bring support of celery task with some other features.

-1. The stack trace include in the email is as same as what you can see in console.
-It doesn't contains the varible value which can be very useful to debug.
+I love Celery, but sometimes when there are bugs hiding in the celery tasks code, and the code has already running as deamon in the background of the production server, you will find it's hard to track and debug the error.
+More importantly, when a unhandled exception happened, that's also means the task failed, and the arguments send to this task will be losed.

-2. Incovinient to trace the errors, it's a email, hard to catoegorized, and hard to track the status.
+To solve this problem, this app wrap you task function inside a database transaction, when unhandled exception been catched by the wrapper, it will do this following stuff:

-3. Some times one same error will bring you thousands of emails if this api happens to be visit a lot.
-You will waste a lot of time to find the different errors from the error happens most.
+1. rollback this transaction

-This module solves these problem in the following way.
+2. get the exception and traceback to generate a HTML error report as same as the Django buildin 500 page when `DEBUG=True`, which contains the stack trace also the varibles in each stack.
+That make it much easier to debug.

-1. We are love the Django buildin debug 500 page, it's contains almost all the information we need to debug, like the request infomation, the user, the settings, the stack trace with local vars, etc. So what we do, is to have a middleware to capture the unhandle exception then simply invoke the Django buildin reporter class to generate the full html report of the exception, then store in the database.
+3. record the arguments of this task
-2. Each error item have the field to record a. fixed b. vcs version(support hg and git), you can `ignore` it after this bug has been addressed.
-Then it will gone from the `unfixed_error` list.
+4. get the error categorized

-3. Errors will be categoried by the type of exception and the location where the exception been raised (location means the python file path and the method name).
-So in most case, same error that happened multiple times will be showed only once but with the count of how many times it's happend.
-Then when the error been ignore, all the same error will been marked as ignored.
+So, after error happened, you can check the `CeleryError.unfixed_errors`, then fix the code, restart the worker, then run `error.fix()` to send this task back to the queue again to make sure all task will be run.

-This Module has been running in my company's website for more than 1 year and helps to solved thousands of bugs.
+If you do `error.fix()` before you fixed code in place, it's doesn't matter, because even the old error has been mark as fixed, since the same error will be raised again, so you will get new error with same parameters.

 Change Logs
 ===========